 Residential life, a hallmark of the student experience at Notre Dame, provides the means by which many students enter into the Notre Dame family.
 We strive to create an inclusive, diverse, vibrant environment, rooted in Christian community.
 The 29 undergraduate residence halls represent 29 distinctive communities, which together with our two graduate housing facilities, continue the rich tradition of residential life at the University.

 Student Affairs helps you connect your academic pursuits with your life outside the classroom.
-Whether it be hosting a Discernment Dinner to bring faculty members to your hall, coordinating a hall service activity through the Center for Social Concerns, or serving as a student leader in SIBC or the Folk Choir, your learning outside the classroom should complement and enhance your pursuits inside the classroom.
+Whether it be hosting a Discernment Dinner to bring faculty members to your hall, coordinating a hall service activity through the Center for Social Concerns, or serving as a student leader in the Folk Choir, your learning outside the classroom should complement and enhance your pursuits inside the classroom.

 We are proud of both the quality and the breadth of our programs and services, and hope that we can assist you in making the most of your time at Notre Dame.